gruntwork-io/docs/docs/2.0/docs/accountfactory/architecture/logging.md

 ## Where you can find logs

 Gruntwork Account Factory automatically configures AWS CloudTrail to log all operations in your AWS accounts.
-By default, CloudTrail maintains your data for 90 days and is queryable using CloudTrail UI.
+By default, CloudTrail maintains your data for 90 days and is queryable using the AWS Console CloudTrail UI.

 Account Factory sets up CloudTrail to output all events from all of your AWS accounts to an S3 bucket in your `logs` AWS account with a default rule to expire objects after 1 year.
 After logs reach S3, you can set up an additional tool for [querying the logs](#querying-data).